Dorcas-Walton/alx-low_level_programming/0x00-hello_world/README.md

-a script that generates the assembly code
+a script that compiles a C file